jameskelly33/Flag-Quiz-MSProject2/testing.md

 ![Screenshot of undefined answer slot](assets/images/undefinedanswererror.png "Screenshot of undefined answer slot")

-The issue was caused by the fact that function needed to loop four times in order to fill the answer array, but if one of the random countries generated had previuosly been selected it would not be added to the question array which prevented duplicates but it did leave one of the four options undefined.
+The issue was caused by the fact that function needed to loop four times in order to fill the answer array, but if one of the random countries generated had previously been selected it would not be added to the question array, which although preventing duplicates it did leave one of the four options undefined.
 In order to solve this issue I simply added an else statement to the above code which in the case of the random country begin already chosen would remove 1 from the loop count to ensure that the question array always had four unique countries and never displayed an undefined option.

 ``` javascript